djpedregal/UComp/README.md

 Proietti T. and Luati A. (2013).
 Maximum likelihood estimation of time series models: the Kalman filter and beyond, in Handbook of research methods and applications in empirical macroeconomics, ed.
 Nigar Hashimzade and Michael Thornton, E. Elgar, UK.

-## POTENTIAL CONTRIBUTORS:
+## Everybody welcome
-At the moment, I am looking for contributors that might be interested on 'linking' UComp to other environments, like Python, Go, Julia, and/or any other...
-The main difficulty, I guess, is the need translate the new environment datatypes to and from Armaillo, that is the linear algebra in which UComp is written.

-Any ideas and improvements are welcome (send me an email)!!
+Any ideas, comments and improvements are welcome (send me an email)!!